-- 1. conduct one nursing research project in nursing education, management or clinical.
+- 1. Conduct one nursing research project in nursing education, management or clinical.

-- 2. analyse reserach data.
+- 2. Analyse reserach data.

-- 3. produce a research project paper and a manuscript.
+- 3. Produce a research project paper and a manuscript.

-- 4. disseminate the research findings.
+- 4. Disseminate the research findings.

 - 5. Produce a manuscrip for publication.

 In this course, student is required to carry out one nursing research project.
 The research can be carried out in any one of the nursing specialty.
 The specialties can be on nursing education, management or clinical practice.
-The student is encouraged to carry out a research which will be benefecial to the nursing profession.
+The student is encouraged to carry out a research which will be beneficial to the nursing profession.
 The findings of the research must be written as a research report and manuscript.

 - 1. Creswell, J.W.
-(2009) Research Design: Qualitative, Quantitative and Mixed Methods Approaches.
-3rd edition.
+(2018) Research Design: Qualitative, Quantitative and Mixed Methods Approaches.
+5th edition.
 Sage.
 Thosuand Oaks. - 2.
-Burns n. & Grove, SK (2011) Understanding Nursing Research: Building an evidence based practice.
-5th edit.
+Burns N. & Grove, SK (2018) Understanding Nursing Research: Building an evidence based practice.
+7th edit.
 Saunders.
 USA - 3.
-Polit, D.F.,& Beck, C.T.(2014) Essentials Of Nursing Research Methods, Appraisal evidence for nursing practice.
-8th Edit.
+Polit, D.F.,& Beck, C.T.(2017) Essentials Of Nursing Research Methods, Appraisal evidence for nursing practice.
+9th Edit.
 Philadelphia, Lippincott. - 4.
-Parahoo, K (2006) nursing research: [principles, process and issues.
-2nd edit New York.
+Parahoo, K (2014) Nursing research: [principles, process and issues.
+3rd edit New York.
 Macmillan. - 5.
 Watson,R., McKenna,H., Cowman,S. & Keady,J.(2008) Nursing research: Designs and Methods.Edinburgh.Livingstone.